 Endoscopic Vein Harvesting

-In general, surgeons need healthy veins to create a graft for coronary artery bypass surgery.
-A graft is living tissue that surgeons use to create a new path for blood to flow.
-By removing a healthy vein from your leg or arm, surgeons have the organic material needed for bypass surgery.
-Endoscopic vein harvesting is a minimally invasive procedure, allowing surgeons to remove the vein through small incisions instead of a large cut.
+Endoscopic vein harvesting is a minimally invasive procedure.
+The procedure allows surgeons to remove the vein through small incisions instead of a large cut.
 This can reduce pain after the procedure and lower your risk of infection.

 Angioplasty and Stenting